fubarhouse/dvm/README.md

 ### Drush

-So far, Drush versions `3.3.0` and later are successfully working without errors.
+So far, Drush versions `2.0.0` and later are successfully working without errors.

 For use with Drush v1,2,3,4 & 5, the script will use wget based on an array with all the information and all other versions will use composer to get the live versions available.

-I am planning on building in compatibility for prior versions but there is no practical application for that feature.

 ## License